NtQuerySystemInformation/NtQuerySystemInformation/README.md

             -2021 (first time and with lots of help): FLARE-ON 8 finisher(satokon), MalwareBytes CTF 2021.

-            -2022: Publish PoC of injection/persistance techniques and Qakbot Dll stager paper.
+            -2022: Publish PoC of injection/persistance techniques and Qakbot Dll stager paper/FLARE-ON 9 finisher (kasua).

 Current objectives (2022):

-            -Improvement: C/C++ reversing/IDAPython scripting/Symbolic execution and Obfuscation.
+            -Technical training in terms of C/C++ reversing/IDAPython scripting/Symbolic execution and deobfuscation.

-            -C2 Emulators for Qakbot and ICEID.
-(Private but if you want to collaborate, PM me.)
+            -C2 Emulators for Qakbot and ICEID and System Programming experiments.

-            -Improving System Programming/Reversing.

-            -One last persistance technique.

 -The quality of the code is not the best, mainly for learning purposes.
 <!---